Religion in South Africa: Demographics

-Census Information
+2022 Census

+Other Censuses

 The Census 2001 provided the most recent national statistics for religious denominations.
 The Census 2011 form did not include any questions about religion due to low priority.
 The 2016 Community Survey, and intercensal survey carried out by Statistics South Africa, reintroduced the religion question, and the results were reported in the pie chart.

-Other Estimates
+Other estimates

 A 2012 Win-Gallup International Religiosity and Atheism poll indicated that the number of South Africans who consider themselves religious decreased from 83% of the population in 2005 to 64% of the population in 2012.
 However, an Ipsos Mori Poll of 2017 showed 88% declare that religion was an important part of their lives.

 A 2015 study estimated some 6,500 believers from a Muslim background have converted into Christianity and numbers have increased recently.

 The Association of Religion Data Archives (relying on World Christian Trends) estimated in 2010 that 82.0% of South Africans identified as Christian, 7.1% identified with indigenous religions, 5.4% identified as agnostic, 2.4% identified as Hindu, 1.7% identified as Muslim, 0.5% identified as Baháʼí, 0.3% each identified as Buddhist and atheist, 0.2% identified as Jewish, and less than 0.1% identified with each other group.

 According to the World Values Survey, between 1981 and 2001, South Africa was one of only three societies to see an increase in religious participation, and it was the leader among these, with churchgoing increasing by 13% in that period, from 43% of people surveyed to 57% being churchgoers.